 New businesses may have difficulty qualifying for bank or SBA loans since they tend to approve applications from companies in business for two or more years.
 A better option for a startup may be a business credit card or short-term loan.

 The higher your credit scores, both personal and business, the better the options you’ll qualify for.
 More on credit scores in the next section.
+Find out how to qualify for small business loans in Texas and get the funding you need to grow your business loan portfolio.

-What is a Good Credit Score to get a Texas Business Loan?
+What Is a Good Credit Score to Get a Texas Business Loan?

 Each lender has its own criteria for required credit scores for small business financing.
 The SBA, however, does not have a published minimum credit score requirement, but many lenders will require a personal credit score of at least 640.